Table of Contents

 Thiazides inhibit calcium excretion, so they can be particularly effective in cases of idiopathic hypercalciuria.
 Their effects are especially beneficial for patients suffering from calcium oxalate stones in the urinary tract.

 Thiazide diuretics result in the formation of hyperosmolar urine and can be used as substitutes for antidiuretic hormone in the treatment of diabetes Inspidus.

 Thiazide diuretics can disturb electrolyte balance in the body and lead to the following side effects:

-Repletion is usually initiated by an increase of intake of fruits and vegetables rich in potassium such as bananas, prunes, lemons and oranges.
+Repletion is usually initiated by an increased intake of fruits and vegetables rich in potassium such as bananas, prunes, lemons, and oranges.
 Nonetheless, persistent hypokalemia requires supplements with potassium salts.